PDF417/pdf417-android/README.md

 This problem is usually solved with transitive Maven dependencies, i.e. when publishing your AAR to Maven you specify dependencies of your AAR so they are automatically referenced by app using your AAR.
 Besides this, there are also several other approaches you can try:

 - you can ask your clients to reference _PDF417.mobi_ in their app when integrating your SDK
 - since the problem lies in resource merging part you can try avoiding this step by ensuring your library will not use any component from _PDF417.mobi_ that uses resources (i.e. built-in activities, fragments and views, except `RecognizerRunnerView`).
 You can perform [custom UI integration](#recognizerRunnerView) while taking care that all resources (strings, layouts, images, ...) used are solely from your AAR, not from _PDF417.mobi_.
-Then, in your AAR you should not reference `LibPdf417Mobi.aar` as gradle dependency, instead you should unzip it and copy its assets to your AAR?s assets folder, its `classes.jar` to your AAR?s lib folder (which should be referenced by gradle as jar dependency) and contents of its jni folder to your AAR?s src/main/jniLibs folder.
+Then, in your AAR you should not reference `LibPdf417Mobi.aar` as gradle dependency, instead you should unzip it and copy its assets to your AAR’s assets folder, its `classes.jar` to your AAR’s lib folder (which should be referenced by gradle as jar dependency) and contents of its jni folder to your AAR’s src/main/jniLibs folder.
 - Another approach is to use [3rd party unofficial gradle script](https://github.com/adwiv/android-fat-aar) that aim to combine multiple AARs into single fat AAR.
 Use this script at your own risk and report issues to [its developers](https://github.com/adwiv/android-fat-aar/issues) - we do not offer support for using that script.
 - There is also a [3rd party unofficial gradle plugin](https://github.com/Vigi0303/fat-aar-plugin) which aims to do the same, but is more up to date with latest updates to Android gradle plugin.
 Use this plugin at your own risk and report all issues with using to [its developers](https://github.com/Vigi0303/fat-aar-plugin/issues) - we do not offer support for using that plugin.